Customers frequently ask us if certain applications will work on the Ghost Phone. The short answer is, “YES!”

 If the app you are using requires Google Play Services to function (fewer and fewer apps do these days, but some banking apps and games do), you should ask yourself if you really NEED the app on your phone or is there an alternative you can find that accomplishes the same thing that does not require Google Play Services.

-To see if there’s an alternative, go to F-Droid.org (or open your F-Droid app on your device) and do some digging around.
+To see if there’s an alternative, go to F-Droid.org (or open your preinstalled F-Droid app on your Ghost device) and do some digging around.
 You can also simply search for, “Is there an open source alternative to __ app?” and see what comes up.
 You’re likely not the only person who’s had the question!

 If you STILL have questions, after having looked through the information above, please don’t hesitate to reach out to support@mark37.com and we’ll try to get back to you as quickly as possible.
-You can also sign up for a free 15-30 minute digital privacy consultation to dig through any outstanding questions you may no matter where you are on your journey toward digital sovereignty.
+You can also sign up for a free 15-30 minute digital privacy consultation to dig through any outstanding questions you may have no matter where you are on your journey toward digital sovereignty.

 I need to use an app I know spies on me for work (…or name whatever reason)